 - The longer the term - i.e., the longer you need to repay the bridge loan, the higher a deposit you will need.

 - The use of the property is also a factor, as if you are already living in it, you will need regulated bridging finance.

 What are the Average Interest Rates on Bridging Loan Buy to Let Agreements?

 Interest rates against bridging finance on property assets vary significantly between lenders, as do the fees.

 - Rates are quoted per month, so a 1.5% monthly interest rate works out as 18% APR.

 How Do Bridge to Let Lenders Calculate the Maximum Remortgage Value?

-Lenders will need to evaluate the anticipated rental income of the finished property.
+Bridging loan buy to let lenders will need to evaluate the anticipated rental income of the finished property.
 This relies on area averages and revenue from similar size and quality rental homes.